jamiebrowning/tolkein/README.md

 # Usage

 What do you want me to tell you?
-It's a HATEOS REST API - ``curl`` away
+It's a HAL-based REST API - ``curl`` away!